 Each letter of the divine Italian restaurant Acme represents a hospitality namesake known for being the best in the biz.
-Together they have created a quaint, homely bar and restaurant with the most awe-inspiring menu and mind-blowing array or liquors, beers and wines.
+Together they have created a quaint, homely bar and one of the most trendy restaurants in Sydney with the most awe-inspiring menu and mind-blowing array or liquors, beers and wines.
 Grilled nectarine, pistachio oil is just one component of a mouth-watering dish you will never forget.
 Pair it with a plum and Regal Rogue-filled Manhattan and you’ll be in culinary heaven.

 You’ve probably experienced the wonder of wood-fired pizza, but at Firedoor you can experience an entire menu powered by wood fire.
 They use only the best produce and cook it with the coals of different woods to enhance the natural characteristics of the ingredients.
-The menu is created daily so you can enjoy a different delicacy on every visit.
+It is one of the best restaurants in Sydney as the menu is created daily so you can enjoy a different delicacy on every visit.

-Take a trip to the lively country of Argentina without the plane ride by simply visiting this cool place to eat in Surry Hills.
+Take a trip to the lively country of Argentina without the plane ride by simply visiting this cool restaurant in Sydney.
 Porteno is the flavour-filled creation of chefs Ben Milgate and Elvis Abrahanowicz.
 Experience authentic Argentinian Parilla (barbecue) and Asado (pit of fire) with a menu designed the traditional way – for sharing.

 7. Continental Deli Bar Bistro

-Continental Delicatessen promises stiff drinks, cold cuts and canned goods – but not the kind of non-perishable food items you might expect.
+Continental Delicatessen promises to be one of the most fun places to eat in Sydney with stiff drinks, cold cuts and canned goods – but not the kind of non-perishable food items you might expect.
 Their fresh produce includes tinned mediterranean-inspired delicacies such as anchovies from the Bay of Biscay and French sardines to create a deli and bistro that is straight out of a European laneway.
 Plus you can even find their famed cocktails in tins: the Mar-tinny and Can-hatten are batched and canned onsite and offer a new way to enjoy a cocktail.